Olga Tereshkova

 Olga Tereshkova (née Tsykunova; born 26 October 1984) is a Kazakhstani former sprinter who specialized in the 400 metres.

 At the age of 16, she just missed out on a medal in the 400 m at the 2001 World Youth Championships in Athletics.
 Following this she made a number of appearances with the 4 x 400 metres relay team, taking silver at the 2002 Asian Games.
 She made her first appearance on the senior world stage when she took part in the 4 x 400 relay race at the 2003 World Championships in Athletics.
 She won further silver relay medals at the 2005 Asian Athletics Championships and the 2006 Asian Games.
 She also made her first impact in the individual senior events at the Asian Games, beating Manjit Kaur to the gold in the 400 m.

 She set her personal best time of 51.62 seconds at the 2007 Universiade in Bangkok.
 She was knocked out in the heats at the 2007 World Championships in Athletics, but she had regional success soon after, taking bronze at the 2007 Asian Indoor Games.
 She also won gold with the women's Kazakhstan relay team, setting an Asian Indoor Games record in the process.

 She represented her country in the 400 metres race at the 2008 Beijing Olympics, but she was again knocked out at the heats stage.
-Tereshkova competed at the 2009 Asian Indoor Games and reached the 400 m final but did not manage to win a medal.
+Tereshkova competed at the 2009 Asian Indoor Games and reached the 400 m final but did not win a medal.